shrinathrao97/HudsonCampaign/Kshaya/Kshaya_Smiths_Notebook.md

 * **Snake Fang Dagger x2:** After learning a little from Ansol, I learned that these early protoypes could potentially evolve into a full fledged weapon of destruction.
 While these current blades aren't tanged properly granting them plenty of structural integrity issues, Ansol did like the way I grafted the actual fang.
 Post this Ansol said that if I full tanged it, I could use the daggers as injection mechanisms to inject lethal poison.

-* **S.Sword of Memory Stealing:** When you roll a 20 with this weapon the target takes extra 2d6 psychic damage.
+* **S.Sword of Memory Stealing / Smarana:** When you roll a 20 with this weapon the target takes extra 2d6 psychic damage.
 When you get a crit or you kill a target with this weapon you may specify a type of memory through either general description or by asking a question of the target.
 The player then has a vision with the memory.
 If the target doesn't have a matching, you witness each other's short term memories extrememly vividly and cannot attack the each other for that turn.
 Must succeed DC 15 wisdom, or take 2d6 psychic.
-Also have disadvangate on deception, and intimidation and have advantage on persuation
+Also have disadvantage on deception, and intimidation and have advantage on persuation.n